BrickSigma/BinParser/README.md

 - [Why BinParser was made](#why-binparser-was-made)

 ## Building and running
-The project is written in plain C and uses CMake as the build system.
+The project is written in C++ and uses CMake as the build system.
 To build the project, simply run the following in your favorite terminal:

 ```bash
 cmake -B build -S .